 In 1997, NDC opened its first Marriott hotel franchise, the Courtyard Anchorage Airport.
 Management of the new hotel, and all subsequent hotels developed by NDC, was assigned to their NANA Marriott joint venture, increasing the service offerings of the burgeoning NANA Marriott.

 In 1998, the partnership changed again.
 Sodexo, an international food services company, purchased Marriott Managed Services, the division of Marriott involved in the partnership with NDC.
 NDC and Sodexo formed a new partnership to create the current company, NANA Management Services, LLC.
-In addition to this change, Purcell Security and NANA Corporate Services (now called NMS Security and NMS Staffing, respectively), all previously owned and managed by NDC, became part of NMS, once again expanding company capabilities.
+In addition to this change, Purcell Security (now called NMS Security), previously owned and managed by NDC, became part of NMS, once again expanding company capabilities.